eberle18/vimfiles/README.markdown

 This section will guide you through the steps to install a new plugin.
-You are encouraged to install plugins this way so you can easily get the lastest changes as they are being committed by the developer.
-Although it is easy to update, Git doesn't do it automatically, so it is very important to read also the instructions to update the plugins.
+You are encouraged to install plugins this way so you can easily get the lastest changes as they are being committed by the developer (instructions in *Update installed plugins*).
 The plugins are managed with *Pathogen*, so each plugin is installed inside its own directory inside `bundle`.

-From the `~/.vim` directory, add the new plugin repository as a submodule of the current repository with the command below, where `<plugin-repository>` is the address to the plugin repository (oh, really?) and the `<plugin-name>` is the name of the directory, inside `bundle` where it will be installed and it is generally the same as the repository name:
+From the `~/.vim` directory, add the new plugin repository as a submodule of the current repository with the command below, where `<plugin-repository>` is the address to the plugin repository (oh, really?) and the `<plugin-name>` is (guess what?) the name of the directory, inside `bundle` where it will be installed and it is generally the same as the repository name:

     cd ~/.vim
     git submodule add <plugin-repository> bundle/<plugin-name>